 FREQUENTLY ASKED QUESTIONS

-I don’t live near South Jersey.
+I don’t live in New Jersey, Delaware or Florida.
 Can I still get help?

 Do you only see people for addictions?

 No!
 I work with a wide variety of individuals on a wide variety of treatment plan goals.
 My clinical concentration is in addictions, however I love helping people find new ways to manage anxiety and have years of experience working with couples, children and families.

 Do you help people with underlying issues associated with addiction?